yablochko8/semantic-search-fonts/COOKBOOK.md

 - ExtraBold 800
 - Black 900

-And of course there is a huge difference between ExtraLight Arial and ExtraBold Arial, but if there's user demand for more granular entries they can be added in a future version.
+Of course there is a huge difference between ExtraLight Arial and ExtraBold Arial and the adjectives we might use to describe them, but we have to simplify somewhere.
+If there's user demand for more granular entries they can always be added in a future version.

 You may get a security warning about Row Level Security.
 You can manually enable that on the table after creating it, then click "Add RLS Policy".
-When choosing a policy, I just used the Templates to enable read access for all users.
+When choosing a policy, you can just select from one of the templates to enable read access for all users.

 ## Step 3 - Pull in the data source